It's a satisfying pop song of a book. Fast read, fun plot.

 Mickey7 did not fall into those traps.
 Through cleverly timed breaks for exposition and world building, mixed with just the right amount of gallows humor, I was never caught wishing the story would just move on already or felt the need to take breaks to escape the darkness.

 In an interesting science fiction setting of humans trying to establish a beachhead colony on an inhospitable world, Mickey7 shows us how we can process trauma, how our past selves shape but do not define who we presently are.
-I see a movie is being made from it, and …
+I see a movie is being made from …

 I'm 20% in and enjoying it so far.
 There are a lot of geographic details and bits of wordplay that maybe would only be appreciated by someone who also spent time in central New Mexico, but I certainly am.
 The appearance early on of a sentient nanobot swarm from another galaxy was rather unexpected.